neuronsimulator/nrn/neuron/general/classes/graph.rst

     Description:
-        Adds the :func:`RangeVarPlot` to the list of items to be plotted on :meth:`Graph.flush`
+        Adds the :class:`RangeVarPlot` to the list of items to be plotted on :meth:`Graph.flush`